chrisburnell/chrisburnell.com/_posts/2013-06-15-first-article-ever.md

 During this learning phase, I adopted a number of intelligent and new technologies to take advantage of what we developers can do with CSS.
 This included switching from pixels to ems for font-sizes, but I took it even further and made many attributes (padding, margins, line-height, to name a few) directly related to the font-size of the particular element.
 I also adopted a fun technique to arrange my asides with my main content using floats and negative margin that allows me a smooth transition from desktop to mobile responsive layouts as well as making the process in Markdown terse as well.
 It’s been a flurry of knowledge into my *super-powerful* (read: tiny) brain, and these have only been a handful of the things I’ve learned.

 I encourage everyone to approach their passions with the same aggression and vigour that I can say that I have in the past two years; the results are well and truly worth the efforts.
-Make time for yourself to think about difficult ideas and [experiment](https://codepen.io "Codepen"){:rel="external"} often whenever anything intriguing crosses your mind.
-I’m really enjoying having more control over my HTML, CSS, JS as well as other new areas for me, including typography and some new design skills due to following these steps.
+Make time for yourself to think about difficult ideas and [experiment often](https://codepen.io "Codepen"){:rel="external"} whenever anything intriguing crosses your mind.
+I’m really enjoying having more control over my HTML, CSS, JavaScript as well as other new areas for me, including typography and some new design skills due to following these steps.
 Over the next few months I hope to be able to share a majority of these concepts and fundamental ideas that I learned, in hopes of creating a healthy discussion about modern technologies in front-end web development.

 The most important lesson of them all, of course, is to **keep it simple**.
 Whether it’s code or design, stick to what you need and you’re sure to find success.